Birmingham Curzon Street railway station (1838–1966): As a goods station

 During November 1852, the name of the station was changed from Birmingham to Birmingham Curzon Street.
 The primary use of the station became the handling of goods; initially this was as an overflow to the adjacent goods depot, rail freight increased considerably during the mid 1850s.
-During 1860, work commenced on the formal conversion of the site into a goods station, which included the closure of the nearby engine shed; it was at this time that the general station buildings were demolished, while the train sheds and the Principal Building were retained, the latter to serve as offices.
+During 1860, work commenced on the formal conversion of the site into a goods station, which included the closure of the nearby engine shed; it was at this time that the general station buildings were demolished, while the train sheds and the principal building were retained, the latter to serve as offices.
 The conversion was completed in 1865.

 In early 1874, a portion of Curzon Street station (at the corner of New Canal Street and Banbury Street) was adapted and used from Easter that year as an 'excursion station' to relieve New Street station at peak times, such as holidays or fair days.
 The station provided frequent public holiday excursion services to Sutton Coldfield.
 These excursions continued until Easter 1893, their discontinuation was to facilitate the expansion of the main lines into New Street from two to four.

 During the early years of its life as a good station, horses were primarily used to shunt wagons around the depot, while capstans and turntables were also used to transfer wagons between tracks as well as to marshal them into trains.
 Different goods were handled across the site; while fruit and vegetables went through the old GJR arrival platform train shed, grain and flour was processed at the old GJR departure area.
 General freight was typically addressed beneath the 1838 L&BR train sheds.
 In 1914, Curzon Street employed more than 2,000 people, along with roughly 600 horses and 900 wagons.

-During 1923, as a result of the Railway Groupings, the ownership of Curzon Street station was transferred to the newly-created London Midland & Scottish Railway (LMSR).
-Amid the Second World War, an incendiary bomb struck the Principal Building, causing mostly superficial damage, while numerous other bombs impacted nearby, after which it was repaired.
-In 1952, the Principal Building was given a Grade 1 Listing in recognition of its historical importance; in subsequent years, it would become the only surviving part of the original station and the world’s oldest example of monumental railway architecture.
+During 1923, as a result of the Railway Groupings, the ownership of Curzon Street station was transferred to the newly created London Midland & Scottish Railway.
+Amid the Second World War, an incendiary bomb struck the principal building, causing mostly superficial damage, while numerous other bombs impacted nearby, after which it was repaired.
+In 1952, the principal building was given a Grade 1 Listing in recognition of its historical importance; in subsequent years, it would become the only surviving part of the original station and the world’s oldest example of monumental railway architecture.

 Curzon Street station continued to be used into the British Rail era as a goods station up until 1966.
 The platforms, along with the original train sheds, were demolished that same year.
-For several decades, the site was used as a Parcelforce depot; this was demolished in May 2006.
+For several decades, the site was occupied by a Parcelforce depot; this building was demolished in May 2006.
 For a time, the site was largely used as a car park.